 Replace Cylinder

-Put the key into the new ignition cylinder and insert the assembly into the place left by the old cylinder.
+Put the key into the new replacement ignition cylinder and insert the assembly into the place left by the old cylinder.
 When you are satisfied this is in place turn the key to the accessory position and then to the off position to attach it to the ignition system.
 As a final step you’ll want to pop open the hood and connect up the battery.

 The proof that the ignition cylinder is in the correct place is simple.
 Start your car’s engine in the normal fashion and if there is no sticking or friction with the key then you can be sure you’ve successfully completed the installation.